getify/You-Dont-Know-JS/types & grammar/ch2.md

 var onemilliononehundredthousand = 1.1E6;	// means 1.1 * 10^6
 ```

-`number`s literals can also be expressed in other bases, like binary, octal, and hexadecimal.
+`number` literals can also be expressed in other bases, like binary, octal, and hexadecimal.

 These formats work in current versions of JavaScript: